foreverphoenix/the-phoenix-flavour/content/bg/core-module/step3.md

 weight: 3
 type: docs
 description: >
-  Step 3.
+  Plugin structure: Dependencies, records, layers, and Form IDs.
+SSEEdit.
 ---

 {{< alert color="info" title="Summary" >}}
-> - Essential Mods{{< /alert >}}

-In the previous step we learned that there are two kinds of mod files: Plugins and assets.
-The Core Module mostly covers plugins.
+> This step covers the basic architecture of Bethesda plugins and how they can be modified.{{< /alert >}}

+## Unofficial Skyrim Special Edition Patch

 We will start by installing an example mod.

-## Unofficial Skyrim Special Edition Patch

 The **Unofficial Skyrim Special Edition Patch** (USSEP) is an ambitious project aiming to squash the various bugs and inconsistencies never addressed by Bethesda.
 It is probably the single most popular Skyrim mod in existence.